import-srfi-175/yashkambli-rag-jiopay/README.md

 # JioPay RAG Chatbot

-A production-grade Retrieval-Augmented Generation (RAG) chatbot for JioPay customer support automation.
+This RAG chatbot for JioPay customer support automation was completed as a project for the LLM Production and Deployment course by Vizuara

 ## 🚀 Local Setup